Breastfeeding for Business

 As of July 1, 2013, all Hawaii employers are required to provide:

 Employers who fail to comply shall be fined $500 per violation and may be liable for damages suffered by the employee.
 Hawaii State Law also requires employers to post this notice in a conspicuous place accessible to employees.
+Federal law also requires certain employers to provide lactation accommodations to certain employees.
 For more on the State law, see the Hawaii Employment Practices Law (Act 249, 2013 Regular Session).
-Federal law also requires certain employers to provide lactation accommodations to certain employees.
-To access a chart outlining the similarities and differences between Federal and State law, click here.

 Getting Started with Lactation Accommodations

-A restroom is not an acceptable lactation accommodation, as they are unsanitary and usually lack electrical outlets.
+A restroom is not an acceptable lactation accommodation and does not meet ACA requirements.
+Restrooms are unsanitary and usually lack electrical outlets for breast pumps.
 It can also be difficult to manage a pump in a toilet stall.